Florida shooter George Zimmerman returns to jail

 Zimmerman's whereabouts were unknown during the weeks following his release after spending 11 nights in April in a Sanford jail cell.
 His lawyer declined to discuss his location or living arrangements, citing death threats and fears about Zimmerman's security.

-Prosecutors alleged in court on Friday that his wife knew about donations he had solicited for his defense on a website and collected through a PayPal account but failed to mention the money at his bond hearing.
+Prosecutors alleged in court on Friday that his wife knew about donations for his legal defense fund, now totaling in excess of $200,000, but she failed to disclose the money at his bond hearing.

 "The defendant's wife lied to this court," prosecutor Bernardo de la Rionda told the judge.

-Zimmerman has received about $200,000 from anonymous donors to fund his defense, even though his defense lawyer had previously described him as penniless.

-The motion to revoke Zimmerman's bond cited transcripts of phone calls he made to his wife from jail.
-In the calls, which were recorded by the facility, the couple spoke in code about the donated money and Zimmerman instructed his wife to transfer money into her personal account, according to the motion.
+The motion to revoke Zimmerman's bond cited phone calls made to his wife from jail in which Zimmerman instructed his wife in coded language to transfer money into her personal account.

-"He (Zimmerman) understands the court's concern now we've had a chance to look at it," O'Mara said on Sunday, though he would not speculate about whether Zimmerman's wife might be charged with perjury.
-"I believe she'll have counsel."

-Zimmerman solicited money for his defense through a website, TheRealGeorgeZimmerman.com, that has since been taken down.
-It has been replaced by a new online site for contributions to Zimmerman's defense called gzdefensefund.com.

-De La Rionda also told the court that when Zimmerman surrendered his passport to the court at his April 20 bond hearing, he did so knowing that he had a second unexpired passport.
+When Zimmerman surrendered his passport at his April 20 bond hearing, he did so knowing that he had a second unexpired passport, the prosecution also alleged.

-The motion said Zimmerman obtained a passport in 2002.
-That passport, which expired in May 2012, was the one he turned in to the court during his April bond hearing and his lawyer told the judge it was his only passport.

-But prosecutors said Zimmerman in 2004 reported that passport lost or stolen and obtained a new one, which is valid until 2014.
-Zimmerman also discussed the passport with his wife in one of the recorded calls from jail, the motion said.